S-DRE/S-DRE/README.md

 <h2><center>
   Hello!
-Welcome to my Github 👋.
+Welcome to my Github.
   I'm Andrés, a software and web developer from Lugo, Spain.
 </center></h2>